ttsiodras/HexSpeak/README.md

 ## Step 1 - collect the candidate words

-Well, filter /usr/share/dict/words with a regexp first, to find the candidate `good-words`, then place them in a vector:
+We filter `/usr/share/dict/words` with a regexp first, to find the candidate `good-words` - and then arrange them so we can quickly get to those of a specific length:

 Python: